teddy-ambona/financial-data-api/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-This repo is a template for dockerized flask applications(REST API).
+This repo is a demo project for dockerized flask applications(REST API).
 This simplified API exposes GET endpoints that allow you to pull stock prices and trading indicators.
 You will find the following implementation:

 - Terraform (Iaac) deployment on AWS
 - How to keep your terraform code DRY with Terragrunt